 Healthcare is accessible and free for all, but there is a higher tier private system.
 Most Expats use the private system, which is world-class, and Expat health insurance is still very inexpensive.

 The Caribbean Sea contains some of the most beautiful countries in the world.
 There are also some fantastic choices for Expats looking to enjoy island life.
 We looked at a range of factors to decide which Caribbean islands are safest.

 Here are our top 4 Caribbean islands for a safe life.

-Barbados is one of the safest Caribbean islands.
+Living in Barbados is one of the safest options in the Caribbean.
 It has one of the lowest crime rates in the region, and the friendly Barbados Royal Police Force is a visible and significant presence.

 Education levels are high, and there is a recognition that tourists and Expats drive the economy.
 This recognition means that foreigners are welcomed and respected.